— We take our content seriously. This article was written by a real person at BREL.

 - Get an introduction to your future house so that you know how to maintain it.
 If you’re a first time home buyer, this will be especially important for you – owning a house is a lot of work and properly taking care of it is the only way to maintain your investment.

 Home inspectors conduct visual inspections – they don’t look behind the walls and under the floors (and yes, sometimes evil things are happening there).
 They are not specialists and often recommend further inspections, for example, a termite or environmental inspection, when they suspect there could other issues.
-Home inspections do not look for compliance with the building code or Toronto’s by-laws (for example, second apartments).
+Home inspections do not look for compliance with the building code or Toronto’s by-laws (for example, second suite apartments).

 One of the biggest benefits of a home inspection is that it prepares you for the house – what needs to be fixed immediately, in 2 years, in 5 years, etc. Most home inspectors spend the time to give you important maintenance tips (like telling you where the water main shut off valve is located).
 Good home inspection companies provide a written summary of their inspection AND a guide full of useful information about caring for your home.
 Some companies even offer advice from your home inspector for the time that you own your home.
 We especially love working with Carson Dunlop, our go-to home inspectors in Toronto.

-A home inspection for most Toronto houses takes between 2-3 hours, depending on the size, age and condition of the home.
+A home inspection for most GTA houses takes between 2-3 hours, depending on the size, age and condition of the home.
 The inspector will go through the house, room by room and look for major issues; good home inspectors will go into the attic and onto the roof too.
 They’ll often take pictures which will form part of the written report you will receive after the inspection.

 Whether you’re a first time home buyer or an old veteran, home inspections are an important part of the home buying process.
-Stay tuned for tomorrow’ blog, Top 10 Things to Know: Home Inspections (part 2).